containerbuildsystem/osbs-docs/docs/multiarch.rst

 release
   the value to use for the release label

+parent_grouping
+  the grouping method used by the parent image (see `platforms`_);
+  this is ignored when building base images but for layered images controls whether the `select_platform`_ plugin will be configured to run

-as well as the optional parameter:
+as well as the optional parameters:

 filesystem_koji_task_id
   Koji Task ID of image-build task

+arrangement_version
+  to select which arrangement of plugins is to be used in the orchestrator and worker builds

 It will use different templates to create the BuildConfig (``worker.json`` and ``worker_inner.json``).
 The worker BuildConfig